MissStrong/ICD2O/Notes/Unit 1/Note 24 - Custom Constants.md

 When we declare a constant we use the keyword `const` and then we give it a name.
 All constants have block scope, so the location we declare it in affects where we can access it.

-In Javascript, the convention is to name constants using **screaming snake case**, which is a variation of **snake case**.
+In JavaScript, the convention is to name constants using **screaming snake case**, which is a variation of **snake case**.
 In snake case, all words are lower case and separated by underscores `_`.
 Snake case is used in languages like Python (which happens to be type of snake).
-In screaming snake case, all words are upper case and separated by underscores (imagine that the snake is screaming/yelling).
+In screaming snake case, all words are upper case and separated by underscores (imagine that the snake is screaming).

 ```javascript
 const WEIGHT = 10; // the value of WEIGHT will never change in our program